elysiaisalive/8XWiki/README.md

 **Prerelease**

 This module features;
-- Timer structs
+- Timers
 - Timer Controllers

-Timers can be modified with a bunch of different options like randomized tick-rates, set time, callbacks etc.
+Timers are small structs that can be modified with a bunch of different options like randomized tick-rates, set time, callbacks etc.
 Timer controllers can be used to control groups of timers at once.

 ## Submarine